 Step 6 – Create spending opportunities

 Find ways to offer your customers something extra special that will encourage them to spend money.
-Creating vouchers that can be purchased now and used once your business opens its doors again is a great way to generate income immediately.
+Creating discounts can be used once your business opens its doors again is a great way to generate income immediately.

 Special offers and discounts are another way to entice customers.
 Create lockdown deals or offers that will only be available during this time.
 If the rewards are large enough, clients may be willing to pay now for a product that can only be delivered later.